It's Funny to Everyone but Me

+Notable recordings

-It was also recorded by Frank Sinatra with Harry James & his Orchestra on August 17, 1939.
+It was also recorded by Frank Sinatra with Harry James and his Orchestra on August 17, 1939.
 It was one of the songs of Sinatra's developing repertoire.
+Sinatra's version was reissued in 1944 and it reached No. 21 on Billboard charts.

 In 1960, Dinah Shore included it on her album Dinah Sings Some Blues with Red.

 In 2017, Bob Dylan released a version of the song on his album Triplicate.